Novaleaf/xlib/README.md

 Since I started programming, I've a big fan of the .NET Framework.
 Xlib is my attempt to bring that level of great features + (re)usability to the Typescript.

 # Changelog
+- v12: reconfig initialization arguments to be passed prior to import of xlib (IE: specify a ```global.__xlibInitArgs```) . also change logger to be a singleton, and allow better log filtering via log.
 - v11: remove testLevel as external testing frameworks like mocha set their testLevel in a different way.
 - v10: the 10.x  branch (and semver) is a restructure of this project to take advantage of the now fully mature typescript ecosystem.
 Prior to 10.x, to publish a typescript project was a tedious process.